 (4) Staff of the Copyright Office or the Library of Congress who require access in the performance of their duties under title 17 U.S.C.
 1001 et seq.;

 (e) Requests for access.
 An interested copyright party, manufacturing party, importing party, representative, or Verifying Auditor seeking access to any DART confidential material must complete and sign a “DART Access Form.”
-The requestor must submit a copy of the completed DART Access Form to the Licensing Specialist, Licensing Division.
-The form must be received in the Licensing Division at least 5 working days before the date an appointment is requested.
-The form may be faxed to the Licensing Division to expedite scheduling, but a copy of the form with the original signature must be filed with the Office.
+The requestor must submit a copy of the completed DART Access Form to the Licensing Specialist, Licensing Section.
+The form must be received in the Licensing Section at least five working days before the date an appointment is requested.
+The form may be faxed to the Licensing Section to expedite scheduling, but a copy of the form with the original signature must be filed with the Office.

 (1) A representative of an interested copyright party, a manufacturing party or an importing party shall submit an affidavit of his or her authority (e.g., in the form of a letter of authorization from the interested copyright party or the manufacturing or importing party).

 (2) An auditor selected to conduct a verification procedure under § 201.30 shall submit an affidavit of his or her selection to conduct the verification procedure.

 (3) DART Access Forms may be requested from, and upon completion returned to the address specified in § 201.1.